Biden nominates new federal judges, including first for Texas trial court

 Texas has two Republican senators, John Cornyn and Ted Cruz, who under the U.S. Senate’s “blue slip” custom must approve a district court nominee from their home state for the nomination to advance.

+Cornyn said in a statement that he and Cruz recommended Kazen, citing his "legal acumen, work ethic and three decades of experience in private practice and public service."

+The recommendation will likely ease the path to confirmation for Kazen, whose father also served as a district court judge in the Southern District of Texas.

-Spokespeople for Cornyn and Cruz did not immediately respond to requests for comment.
-The pair previously worked with the White House on Biden'sof a Texas magistrate judge for the U.S. Court of Appeals for the Fifth Circuit, which was hailed by both sides as an example of bipartisan cooperation.
+Cornyn and Cruz previously worked with the White House on Biden'sof a Texas magistrate judge for the U.S. Court of Appeals for the Fifth Circuit, which was hailed by both sides as an example of bipartisan cooperation.

 Texas currently has eight vacancies on its federal trial courts, creating what the federal judiciary’s policymaking body has deemed a “judicial emergency” in two districts because of the increased workload on other judges.